Announcing our new Course: AI Red-Teaming and AI Safety Masterclass

 What is Self-Ask?

-The creators of Self-Ask1 explored how much of a large language model (LLM) correct answers are due to reasoning between facts rather than just memorization.
+The creators of Self-Ask explored how much of a Large Language Model (LLM) correct answers are due to reasoning between facts rather than just memorization.
 Their intuition was that prompting a model to ask follow-up questions to break down the initial query would enhance its performance on reasoning tasks.

 Let's look at an example.
 If you ask an LLM the following questions, it will likely provide correct answers: